HelloWorld-1017/HelloWorld-1017.github.io/_posts/2022-08-12-test-gallery.md

 {% raw %}{% include gallery id="gallery2" caption="This is a second gallery example with images hosted externally." %}{% endraw %}
 ```

-{% include gallery id="gallery2" caption="This is a second gallery example with images hosted externally." %}
+{% include gallery id="gallery" caption="This is a second gallery example with images hosted externally." %}

 ---